pyropy/yandex-cloud-instance-group/README.md

-# -yandex-cloud-image-registry-
+# yandex-cloud-instace-group
-Build and publish Docker images to Yandex Cloud Image Registry ☁️🐳🪆
+Create and deploy Instance Groups to Yandex Cloud Compute ☁️🐳🪆